Lafayette Leopards: Baseball

+Baseball is currently coached by Allen J. Miller.

 Men's basketball

 Lafayette has a storied basketball tradition that entails multiple NCAA and NIT bids, conference championships, and legendary college basketball players and coaches.
 Lafayette was independent until 1958, when it joined the East Coast Conference.
 The Leopards were members until 1990, when they left as a founding member of the Patriot League, their current affiliation.

 Basketball gained popularity at Lafayette following World War II.
 Up until that point, Lafayette's teams were competitive but did not achieve much national or regional distinction.
 Pete Carril, the legendary hall of fame coach of the Princeton Tigers, played for the Leopards in the late 1940s and early 1950s.
 Lafayette was coached during the era by Butch Van Breda Kolff, the first coaching job of the future Princeton Final Four and Los Angeles Lakers coach.
 Van Breda Kolff led the Leopards to their first postseason appearance, the 1955 National Invitation Tournament.
 The NIT was considered the more prestigious postseason tournament at the time, possibly because all games were played at Madison Square Garden.
 The Leopards fell to Niagara University in the first round.
 Under new head coach George Davidson, the Leopards returned to the NIT in 1956, where they fell to St. Francis (NY).

 The Leopards qualified for their third straight postseason tournament the following year, but were invited to the 1957 NCAA Tournament instead.
 Lafayette received the first seed in the seven team Eastern Regional, but fell to Syracuse University 75–71 in the semifinals at the Palestra.

 Lafayette basketball re-emerged as a power in the late 1960s under Hal Wissel, a future NBA and Division II national championship coach.
 Wissel was responsible for recruiting the best player in Lafayette history, Tracy Tripucka.
 Tracy went on to score 1,973 points, the most in Lafayette history, while leading the Leopards to its first postseason victory.
 In the 1972 NIT, Jay Mottola sunk a free throw with three seconds left to upset the University of Virginia.
 Lafayette was eliminated in the next round by Jacksonville University.
 Aside from being the all-time leading scorer, Tracy was profiled in a Sports Illustrated article.
-Following the season, he was selected in the 1972 NBA Draft by the New York Knicks.
+Following the season, he was selected in the 1972 NBA draft by the New York Knicks.
 The 1972 squad was coached by Tom Davis, a future longtime coach of the University of Iowa.
 Future national champion head coach Gary Williams of the University of Maryland was an assistant on Davis' Lafayette staff.